Plant Kingdom-The Algae

 These lack true roots, stems, and leaves, these are undifferentiated and thallus-like forms.
 So these are non-embryophytes that lack seed and vascular tissues.

-Habitats: Moist places like moist stones, soil, and wood.
-These also occur in an association with fungi i.e, Lichen, and with animals e.g. on Sloth bear.
+Habitats: Algas mostly found in moist places like moist stones, soil, and wood.
+These also occur in association with fungi i.e, Lichen, and with animals e.g. on Sloth bears.

-Size: Variable in size, ranges from colonial forms like Volvox and the Filamentous forms like Ulothrix and Spirogyra.
+Size: The algae are variable in size, ranging from colonial forms like Volvox and Filamentous forms like Ulothrix and Spirogyra.
 Few form massive plant bodies like Kelps.

 Reproduction in Algae: